skedgo/tripgo-api/docs/extensions.md

 2. Enter your `Zipcar API key` in your [application credentials](https://tripgo.3scale.net/admin/applications).
 3. Zipcar results will start coming through the TripGo API for your API key (after at most 5 minutes).

-### GoGet 🇦🇺

-*Integrations*: Locations, Routing, Real-time

-1. Get in touch with [GoGet](https://www.goget.com.au/)'s sales team and get access to their API.
-2. Enter your `GoGet ConsumerKey` and `GoGet ConsumerSecret` in your [application credentials](https://tripgo.3scale.net/admin/applications).
-3. GoGet results will start coming through the TripGo API for your API key (after at most 5 minutes).

-### Ola 🇮🇳 🇦🇺 🇳🇿 🇬🇧

-*Integrations*: Routing, Real-time

-1. Get in touch with [Ola](https://www.olacabs.com/)'s sales team and get access to their API.
-2. Enter your `OLA ApiKey` in your [application credentials](https://tripgo.3scale.net/admin/applications).
-3. Ola results will start coming through the TripGo API for your API key (after at most 5 minutes).

 ---